RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Result

 \subsubsection{w/o LLM Expert Agents}

-When experts are removed, we see a drastic drop in all metrics, such as $+8.71$ to $+3.16$ METEOR on root cause prediction, with only marginal improvement over ReAct.
-This shows the power of building analytical tools for the LLM.
-Indeed, relieving the burden of the controller agent directly analyzing complex data greatly enhances the LLM agent.
+We see a drastic drop in all metrics, such as $+8.71$ to $+3.16$ METEOR on root cause prediction, leaving only marginal improvement over ReAct.
+This shows the power of building analytical tools for the LLM, relieving the burden of the controller agent directly analyzing complex data.